Meuse Cycle Route and Vennbahn

 You’ll arrive independently in Maastricht, the oldest town in the Netherlands and the town where the foundations were laid for the European Union with the signing of the Maastricht Treaty in 1992.

-You’ll be welcomed at the 4-star hotel with coffee/tea and Limburg pie providing you some much needed energy for the trip ahead.
+You’ll be welcomed at the 4-star hotel with coffee/tea and Limburg pie, providing you with some much-needed energy for the trip ahead.
 When you’re ready, you’ll begin the first leg of your bike tour: from Maastricht to Liège or the “fiery city” as it is sometimes known.
-On the way to Belgium you will follow the River Jeker (which flows into the River Meuse at Maastricht) to the picturesque village of Kanne.
+On the way to Belgium, you will follow the River Jeker (which flows into the River Meuse at Maastricht) to the picturesque village of Kanne.
 From here you’ll follow the RAVeL trail, via the friendly town of Visé and on to Liège (or Luik, as it is called in Dutch).

-Head off along the safe cycle path along the Meuse which will take you right through the centre of Liège then follow the John Cockerill railway to make your way out of the built-up area of the city.
-Follow the signs for RAVeL .
+Head off along the safe cycle path along the Meuse, which will take you right through the centre of Liège, then follow the John Cockerill railway to make your way out of the built-up area of the city.
+Follow the signs for RAVeL.
 Take the opportunity to visit the awe-inspiring blast furnaces of Seraing and the Val St. Lambert crystal factory shop.
 Continue your ride along the quiet backroads, past typical Walloon villages, never moving far from the river, towards Huy.
 You’ll briefly switch to the bike track along the Meuse just before reaching Huy.
-Here the Tihange nuclear reactor is a very striking industrial complex after a brief stop for lunch in Huy you’ll continue along the Meuse to Namur finding nature gradually prevailing over industry on this stage of your journey.
+Here, the Tihange nuclear reactor is a very striking industrial complex.
+After a brief stop for lunch in Huy, you’ll continue along the Meuse to Namur, finding nature gradually prevailing over industry at this stage of your journey.

-As you leave Namur following RAVeL you’ll pass the village of Wépion, famous for strawberries; and the Gardens of Annevoie on your way to Dinant.
-On arrival spend some time enjoying this town and the riverside cafes on offer here before continuing on to the lovely Chateau Freyr.
+As you leave Namur following RAVeL, you’ll pass the village of Wépion, famous for strawberries, and the Gardens of Annevoie on your way to Dinant.
+On arrival, spend some time enjoying this town and the riverside cafes on offer here before continuing to the lovely Chateau Freyr.
 Cycle on for several kilometres on the former railway from Hastière to Mariembourg before crossing the border into France and the town of Givet with its imposing Charlemont citadel.

 You’ll spend today cycling on Voie Verte Trans-Ardennes, along the Meuse River.
-Your destination is Charleville- Mézières, known for its lovely historical town centre but a visit to the charming town of Monthermé on the way provides one of the day’s highlights.
-If this longer stage is a little too much then you can take the train from Givet to Charleville-Mézières or cycle the first part of the journey allowing you to take in the sheer beauty of this stage before taking the train the last part towards Charleville-Mézières.
+Your destination is Charleville- Mézières, known for its lovely historical town centre, but a visit to the charming town of Monthermé on the way provides one of the day’s highlights.
+If this longer stage is a little too much, then you can take the train from Givet to Charleville-Mézières or cycle the first part of the journey, allowing you to take in the sheer beauty of this stage before taking the train for the last part towards Charleville-Mézières.

-Begin the day by making your way up the narrow, climbing road and out of the pretty town of Bouillon then continue along the connecting route through the south of Belgium.
-You’ll soon find yourself cycling along pretty country roads flanked by farmland and passing characteristic villages apparently untouched by time.
-Stop for lunch in the town of Libramont-Chevigny before following another stretch of the RAVeL-route (on former railway line 163 from Libramont via Bastogne to Gouvy).
-You’ll spend tonight in Bastogne where you’ll find many monuments that remember the Battle of the Ardennes at the end of WWII.
+Begin the day by making your way up the narrow, climbing road and out of the pretty town of Bouillon, then continue along the connecting route through the south of Belgium.
+You’ll soon find yourself cycling along pretty country roads flanked by farmland and passing characteristic villages untouched by time.
+Stop for lunch in the town of Libramont-Chevigny before following another stretch of the RAVeL route (on former railway line 163 from Libramont via Bastogne to Gouvy).
+You’ll spend tonight in Bastogne, where you’ll find many monuments that remember the Battle of the Ardennes at the end of WWII.

 You’ll continue your tour crossing the border back into Belgium, through a beautiful landscape to the ruins of Burg Reuland, towering high above the village, then on to Hemmeres, a German enclave, and finally to Sankt-Vith, where you’ll spend the night.